Reproduction File Size Matters For Print, Web

 by John Siebenthaler

-2012 update: Adobe imaging and drawing applications contain a simple way to export web res 72dpi images using the File>Save For Web & Devices… command.
+Update: Adobe imaging and drawing applications contain a simple way to export web res 72dpi images using the File>Save For Web & Devices… command.
 If a web image is all you need, this is the route to go.
 You can easily reset the final dimensions in the "save for…" dialogue box.
 What about print?
-Export to PDF, and choose the best profile, use the profile provided by your printer, or create your own.
-Acrobat solves the resolution problem on the fly.professional marketing and communications
+Export to PDF using Acrobat, and choose the best profile, the profile provided by your printer, or create your own.
+Acrobat solves the resolution problem on the fly.connecting business to market

 It’s All About The Final File Size – Not DPI!

 Whether intended for web or print, in every instance both the final use (web, print, etc.) and the size of the reproduction must be considered before optimizing the photo or other raster art for it’s ultimate destination as a high or low resolution image.

 Think of it this way.
-Your raster image is a bucket of water.
+Your raster image—JPG, PNG, TIFF—is a bucket of water.
 It can fill a bunch of little bottles, or one big bottle.
 But before it can do either it has to hold a certain amount of water.
-How much water it holds (file size) determines how many bottles of any size – low or high res, small or large print space – it can fill.
+How much water it holds (i.e., file size) determines how many bottles of any size – low or high res, small or large print space – it can fill.
 Resolution only matters for appearance.

-In this column I’ll run down the basic must have knowledge for a successful digital print experience, and how you can become more efficient in producing finished art for reproduction.
+In this column I’ll run down the basic must have knowledge for a successful digital print experience, and how you can set up a more efficient workflow for sizing finished art for reproduction.
 (Read why pro photographers are essential for more product photo background.)

 DTP: Publishing’s Wild West